Skip to main content

 TABLE 2 SAF/SQ SPACE SYSTEMS AND PROGRAMS:

 SAF/SQ is authorized to execute HoA, SAE, and certain SPE responsibilities for space systems and programs, unless otherwise noted in regulation or policy.
-For space related systems and programs, the SSC/PK Director, the Space Development Agency (SDA) Director, or Space RCO (SpRCO) Director of Contracting are designated HCAs.
+For space related systems and programs, the Director of Contracting, Space Systems Command (SSC/PK); the Space Development Agency (SDA) Director; or Space RCO (SpRCO) Director of Contracting are designated HCAs.
 Submit documents requiring HCA coordination or approval to the cognizant HCA workflow identified in DAFFARS 5302.101.
 Approvals from SAF/AQ, SAF/SQ, DPC, or SecAF require coordination from the HCA.

 NOTE : Further Delegable Columns with “No” indicate retained responsibilities or those that are non-delegable or cannot be delegated further per regulation or statute.
 Further Delegable Columns with “Yes” require written delegations approved by the Delegated Authority reflected.

-Table 3 : Authority to enter into, approve, or terminate Grants, Cooperative Agreements, and Other Transactions has been approved as shown below.
+Authority to enter into, approve, or terminate Grants, Cooperative Agreements, Other Transactions, and Procurements for Experimental Purposes has been approved as shown in Table 3.
 This authority may be redelegated within the contracting functional chain of responsibility, in writing, under such terms, conditions, and limitations as may be deemed appropriate.

 MP5301.602-2 (d) Designation, Assignment, and Responsibilities of a Contracting Officer's Representative (COR)

-The following are mandatory procedures (MP) for standardizing the Air Force (AF) contracting process regarding designation, assignment, and responsibilities of a Contracting Officer’s Representative.
-The assignment of a COR is not necessary when the CO retains or delegates surveillance to DCMA, or one of the categories of services exempted in DAFI 63-138, except Construction.
-DoDI 5000.72 requires COs to designate a COR for Construction contracts, unless the contracting officer retains and executes contract oversight responsibilities when the conditions of DFARS 201.602-2 exist.
+The following are mandatory procedures (MP) for standardizing the Department of the Air Force (DAF) contracting process regarding designation, assignment, and responsibilities of a Contracting Officer’s Representative.
+The assignment of a COR is not necessary when the CO retains or delegates surveillance to DCMA, or for one of the categories of services exempted in DAFI 63-138 Acquisition of Services .
+DoDI5000.72 requires COs to designate a COR for Construction contracts, unless the contracting officer retains and executes contract oversight responsibilities when the conditions of DFARS 201.602-2 exist.

 1.0 Contracting Officer Roles and Responsibilities